Nightknight3000/Assignment-Feedback-Transcriber/README.md

 ```

 ### Web service
-Download all submissions from ILIAS (**Please make sure your language setting of ILIAS is English**).
+Download all submissions from ILIAS (**Please make sure your language setting of ILIAS is English or Deutsch**).
 An `xlsx` file will also be created.
 Put them into database through the command:

 ```
 python3 assignment_feedback.py -a 'Assignment 1.xlsx'